NOTTING HILL

 Statue of OUR LADY by PHYFFERS, from ANTWERP (Palace of Westminster)

-Baptistery, a masterpiece, expression on Victorian spiritual
+Baptistery, a masterpiece, expression on Victorian spirituality.

 BENTLEY converted, taking the name FRANCIS, being the first to be baptised here by CARDINAL WISEMAN.
 The architect donated parts of the font.